Alvarenga144/Alvarenga144/README.md

 ### My Experience 💼✅

 - **2022 -> 2023: Junior Developer and Tech support - Urbanica, Real State Development** <br>
-_I participated in a planning of a web application development, contributing diagrams (Flow chart, use case), suggesting techs for the development like, React.js, Node.js, and some API, to connect with SAP Hana.
+> _I participated in a planning of a web application development, contributing diagrams (Flow chart, use case), suggesting techs for the development like, React.js, Node.js, and some API, to connect with SAP Hana.
 The project's core was, have a "portal" with providers, to buy things for construction, informatics, and company requirements.
 Connected with SAP, and a relation Database._ <br>
 _Support to all company's workmates with his Laptops.
 Software issues of all levels, printers issues, intranet._

 - **2021 -> 2021: Tech support, Assistant - Centro Escolar "Salarrué"** <br>
+> _Support to schoolk task, software issues of all levels and printers._

 ### My Skills ⚡️🚀
 - Desing and develop web interfaces applications with, design patterns, responsive app.